Take Immediate Action To Protect Your Intellectual Property

 Though many inventors file provisional patent applications on their own, that may not always be the best plan of attack.
 This is especially true if you plan to potentially file a nonprovisional patent application stemming from that provisional patent application.
 To best protect your intellectual property, it is often recommended that you have an attorney by your side who can help you with the provisional patent application and every step of the patent application process.

 At Boudwin Intellectual Property Law, LLC, we can help you file a provisional patent application that thoroughly and accurately describes your invention.
-Our Swedesboro intellectual property attorneys assist clients in Philadelphia and across the country.
+Our law firm’s intellectual property attorneys assist clients in the Philadelphia metropolitan area, North Carolina, and around the world.
 You can speak with one of our experienced attorneys now by calling the firm at 856-975-6241.

 How Do Provisional Patent Applications Differ From Nonprovisional Applications?